 ‘People are bored of the whole bullying thing.
 It happened, it was shit.
 Get over it and move on.’

-I hadn’t mentioned bullying but they obviously realised that their behaviour amounted to that and they really couldn’t understand why, even now, 16 years after leaving school and three years after writing about being bullied, I was still talking about it.
+I hadn’t mentioned my childhood bullying but they obviously realised that their behaviour amounted to that – bullying adults.
+They really couldn’t understand why, even now, 16 years after leaving school and three years after writing about being bullied, I was still talking about it.
 Why being bullied was still a topic of conversation for me.

 You see, being bullied isn’t something that affects me now in day to day life.
 It’s something that happened and it definitely shaped years of my life and contributed to the person I am today.
 But, it happened such a long time ago.
 I’ve written about it and it was cathartic.
 I should just get over it and move on, shouldn’t I?